Bhavikom/Android-OOP-Interview-Questions-Answer/README.md

     So by far, we have learned constructors are used to initialize the object’s state.
 Like methods, a constructor also contains a collection of statements(i.e. instructions) that are executed at the time of Object creation.

+    Types of Constructors in Java

+    1.No-argument constructor = A constructor that has no parameter is known as the No-argument or Zero argument constructor.
+    If we don’t define a constructor in a class, then the compiler creates a constructor(with no arguments) for the class.
+    And if we write a constructor with arguments or no arguments then the compiler does not create a default constructor

+    2.Parameterized Constructor = A constructor that has parameters is known as parameterized constructor.
+If we want to initialize fields of the class with our own values, then use a parameterized constructor.

+    3.Default Constructor =  A constructor that has no parameters is known as default the constructor.
+A default constructor is invisible.
+    And if we write a constructor with arguments or no arguments then the compiler does not create a default constructor.
+    It is taken out.
+It is being overloaded and called a parameterized constructor.
+The default constructor changed into the parameterized constructor.
+    But Parameterized constructor can’t change the default constructor.